What do people use the barrels for?

 Can I take my barrel on a commercial aircraft?

 Yes, barrels are fine on commercial aircraft because commercial flights have pressurized cargo holds.
-If you suspect a large temperature or pressure change while transporting your barrels, remember to thread the vacuum release pull-tab (or a cable tie) through one of the two available slots in the lid before you close it.
+However, there is often a significant temperature change during the flight so the best practice while transporting your barrels by commercial air is to thread the vacuum release pull-tab (or a cable tie) through one of the two available slots in the lid before you close it.
 This will ensure that if a vacuum forms in your barrels you will be able to temporarily break the vacuum and remove the lid.

 How should I store my barrel during the off season?